UNiPAL.

 The project brief was simple.
 "Design and develop a functional piece of digital content, this could be a website, web app, or mobile app, that can be demonstrated and showcased to a live audience".

-The project started in September 2017, and the deadline for completion was June 2018.
-During this time I also had to complete my dissertation (I chose the path of the creative dissertation which meant I had to write a 5,000 word essay, and have a supporting piece of digital content that would equate to 5,000 words).
+The project started in September 2017, and the deadline was June 2018.
+During this time, I also had to complete my dissertation (I opted to complete the creative dissertation which meant I had to write a 5,000 word essay, and have a supporting piece of digital content that would equate to 5,000 words).

 For my graduation project, I chose to create a native iOS application specifically for Bournemouth University students.